 In the book’s final section Kassinger considers algae in coral reefs and the threat of climate change, algae naturally mopping up excess nitrogen and phosphorus, the problem of harmful algal blooms, and the possible role of algae in geoengineering to draw down atmospheric carbon dioxide.

 Kassinger is an enthusiastic yet even-handed cheerleader for algae.
 Despite the huge range of topics covered her book is well organised.
 What really makes it a joy to read are her deft explanations – whether it is the difference between pro- and prebiotics, or the finer details of oil production.
 Even when she writes on a topic I am more familiar with, such as the atmospheric chemistry behind the Great Oxygenation Event, she shows an enviable knack for writing plainly.
 An ode to pond scum, this book is an eye-opener that ensures you will never look at algae the same way again.
+For a more recent take on this subject, readers might also want to check out The Seaweed Revolution that was published four years later in 2023.

 Disclosure: The publisher provided a review copy of this book.
 The opinion expressed here is my own, however.